lemonde/slidify/README.md

 slidify
 =======

 Slidify is a slideshow written in javascript and based on zepto / jQuery and AMD / CommonJS modules.
-It's light, we can add some plugins, some effects very easyly.
+It's light, we can add some plugins, some effects very easily.

 How to use it ?
 ---------------